 On the OXO the central control dial/button is used to select how many cups you'd like to make and begin grinding.
 Once the grinder's scale detects that the specified amount has been ground it will stop grinding.
 When getting acquainted with a new coffee grinder there is always some learning curve, especially when it comes to using the grinder's controls to dose out your preferred amount of coffee.
 However, the OXO is a machine you can adapt to quickly; it literally takes only seconds to explain to someone else how to operate it.

 Dosing is a little more intuitive with the OXO than with many others.
 The Bodum Bistro has a dial indicating how many seconds it will grind for, other grinders like the Baratza Virtuoso don't have any numbers on the dial.
 The OXO gives you the option of selecting the amount of "cups" that you want to brew, which is a big step toward more intuitive use that can make determining the right amount of coffee to grind a lot easier.
-Keep in mind, as we mention in our Buying Advice article, that when coffee equipment references "cups," it is not referring to eight-ounce American measuring cups.)
+Keep in mind that when coffee equipment references "cups," it is not referring to eight-ounce American measuring cups.)

 The Cuisinart Deluxe Grind also affords the "cups option" to the user, with a button that is pressed repeatedly to select how many cups to make.
 In fact the Deluxe makes the morning grind so simple and easy that it scored a well-deserved 9 for ease of use.
 However it uses a timer to determine when to start and stop grinding, whereas the OXO takes accuracy to the next level by using a scale and allowing the user a gram-specific dosing option.
 The OXO does this with one simple button.
 No cluttered controls that leave the user groping, like what we experienced with the Breville Smart Grinder Pro (a 6 for ease of use).